 Do incentives from Big Pharma influence the way doctors treat cancer patients?
-A study published earlier this year in JAMA Oncology says YES.
+A 2019 study published in JAMA Oncology says YES.

 What’s worse, the companies that manufacture cancer drugs saw greater profitability where incentives were greater.
 And while not all doctors are corrupted by financial incentives, a comprehensive review of 18 studies found that the majority of cancer doctors are – whether they realize it or not.